Welcome to MCExtensions!

 MCPos

-MCPos represents a location in the world.
-It holds three coordinates: x, y, and z, along with an optional world property.
+MCPos is a simple coordinate object that represents a location in the world.
+It includes x, y, and z values, plus an optional world field.

 Creating and Modifying Positions